MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ### Return Value

-A pointer to the first element of the character array, or, for an empty array, a non-null pointer that cannot be dereferenced.
+A pointer-to-const to the first element of the character sequence.

 ### Remarks

+The pointer cannot modify the characters.

 A sequence of string_view characters is not necessarily null-terminated.
 The return type for `data` is not a valid C string, because no null character gets appended.
 The null character '\0' has no special meaning in an object of type string_view and may be a part of the string_view object just like any other character.